ENRICH.

 ABOUT THE ASASE YAA AFRICAN AMERICAN DANCE THEATER

-Our authentic and disciplined approach to the field has afforded them great opportunities in a relatively short period of time.
-They have had the honor of being a part of many hugely popular productions, including the VH1’s Hip Hop Honors Awards, the premiere of HBO’s Sing Your Song documentary about the life of Harry Belafonte (at the World Famous Apollo Theater), DanceAfrica New York (at the Brooklyn Academy of Music), Dance Africa Chicago, the Schomburg Center for Research in Black Culture in Harlem, the Hazlett Theater in Pittsburgh, Symphony Space on the Upper West Side of Manhattan, and the International African Arts Festival in Brooklyn.
-Around the world, the company has traveled and performed in Japan, Korea, Paris, Amsterdam, Iceland, Ghana, Guinea, Angola, and many other nations.
+Other major guest appearances and performances by the company have included the VH1’s Hip Hop Honors Awards, the premiere of HBO’s “Sing Your Song” documentary about the life of Harry Belafonte (at the Apollo Theater), DanceAfrica New York, (several times at the Brooklyn Academy of Music), Dance Africa Chicago, the Schomburg Center for Research in Black Culture, Harlem, the Hazlett Theater, Pittsburgh, Symphony Space, Upper West Side, Manhattan, and the International African Arts Festival, Brooklyn.
+They have also performed worldwide in many countries, including Japan, Korea, France, the Netherlands, Iceland, Ghana, Guinea, and Angola, to name but a few.